Async Rust, Part One: Futures

 milliseconds" of CPU work, it should either offload that work using

-, or insert .await
+something like tokio::task::spawn_blocking, or insert .await points

-.
+using something like tokio::task::yield_now.
 This compromise is the key to "driving" more than

 one future at the same time.
 It's what lets them make progress without blocking